loheagn/gopic/README.md

 # gopic

-Move images from local markdown files to internet-based storage service.
+A command line tool which moves images from local markdown files to online storage services.